 no grooming or services, be in shape, take precautions, enjoy skiing the way

 nature intended it.

-Saddleback in Maine will keep skiing late in a good
+Sugarbush in Vermont's Mad River Valley will keep skiing late in a good

 snow year if cold temperatures prevail to preserve the snow, and the crowds keep

 Late Season Operations Note: Many of these New England ski resorts have full